This is

 Paul Speaking in Budapest

-One of the biggest growth areas in our industry in recent years has been Prior Approval office to residential conversions.
-It is an area that many design led architects have sought to avoid, questioning what if any design opportunities office to residential conversion could offer.
-At Snug we are committed to creating better places to live for everyone.
+One of the big growth areas in our industry has been Prior Approval office-to-residential conversions.
+It is an area that many design-led architects have sought to avoid, questioning what, if any, design opportunities office-to-residential conversion could offer.
+At Snug, we are committed to creating better places to live for everyone.
 That means we get involved in every part of the industry and seek to make it better.
 We were fortunate to work with the Ocea Group from their inception.
-They have expanded fast and in 2018 we designed 2% of all Prior Approval conversions in the UK.
-It has taken us back to our entrepreneurial roots, but on a huge scale, repurposing tired buildings and bringing genuinely affordable housing to the market.
+They expanded fast, and in 2018, we together designed 2% of all Prior Approval conversions in the UK.
+It has taken us back to our entrepreneurial roots, but on a huge scale, repurposing tired buildings and bringing hundreds of genuinely affordable housing units to the market.
+We have developed a reputation for being both design-led and commercially savvy.
+We believe it is a powerful combination.

 Acorn House, Basildon